-Unlike driving under the influence of alcohol or other drugs, walking will probably not result in the death or injury of someone else - but it could very well result in yours.
-As an inebriated pedestrian your chances of suffering an accident increase significantly.
+- Don’t drink and walk.
+Unlike driving under the influence of alcohol or other drugs, walking may not result in the death or injury of someone else - but it could very well result in yours.
 If you’ve been drinking, take a cab or a bus, or let someone sober drive you home.

+- Take extra care at night and at dusk.
 Walking at night increases your chances of death or injury.
 Drivers cannot avoid what they can’t see.
-When walking at night, wear retro-reflective outdoor clothing or shoes or lights to make yourself more visible.
+When walking at night, wear retro-reflective outdoor clothing, shoes, or lights to make yourself more visible.
 Avoid wearing dark clothing.
-Most importantly, don’t assume that drivers can see you.
-Always walk on the left hand side of the road or on the sidewalk.
-This way, motorists can see you and will not be approaching you from behind.
+Don’t assume drivers can see you.

-Young children up to age 9 often lack the judgment and experience to make good choices when dealing with traffic.
+- Provide proper supervision and training for children.
+Young children often lack the judgment and experience to make good choices in traffic.
 Their smaller stature also makes them harder for motorists to see.
-Adults need to take special care to teach children to behave safely when they are around automobile traffic.
-Supervision is crucial through about age 9.
-Motorists are also responsible for child pedestrian safety.
-Slow down in school zones, near parks and pools and in neighborhoods.
-Parents dropping off children at school are a major threat to walking children and to those leaving motor vehicles.
-Stay cautious after dropping off your own child.
+Adults need to take special care to teach children to behave safely when they are around vehicles.
+Reference the kids pedestrian safety page for tips.